Finding Property Investments and Good Real Estate Deals

 Inquire from Homeowners

 If there’s a particular area that you’re interested in around Miami, you can approach the homeowners directly.
-If there is a homeowners association within the area, you can try making inquiries from there and ask if there are any properties which are for sale.
+If there is a homeowners association within the area, you can try making inquiries from there and ask if there are any properties that are for sale.

-You may be able to find leads by directly interacting with the people around the area, establishing rapport with them and sending out mailers.
-This may cost you some time, money and legwork.
-Still there is a chance that you may land at a good deal through direct inquiries.
+You may be able to find leads by directly interacting with the people around the area, establishing rapport with them, and sending out mailers.
+This may cost you some time, money, and legwork.
+Still, there is a chance that you may land at a good deal through direct inquiries.

 An unsolicited offer may come as a blessing on your part.
-So take some time to know the area and the people around by way of socializing within the neighbourhood or community because it’s an excellent way to get direct and first-hand information.
+So take some time to know the area and the people around by way of socializing within the neighborhood or community because it’s an excellent way to get direct and first-hand information.